Announcing Be a Pal Week: The Ripple Effect of Being There for Each Other

 What is Be a Pal Week?

 Last year, we began the tradition of Be a Pal week with a challenge: do one thing that brings us closer together or helps someone.
-Thanks to our Papa people, Papa Pals, and members, its impact was felt far and wide in communities across the country.
+Thanks to our Papa people, Papa Pals, and members, its impact is felt far and wide in communities across the country.
 We helped a mobile home community with hurricane clean up and delivered lunches to those in need across our home state of Florida, spent time with older adults and Veterans around New York City, assisted with an annual fundraiser for a domestic violence shelter in Kansas City, and organized a donation of clothes and toys for an orphanage in Mexico.
 We forged connections and meaningful relationships with others while doing good.

 This year’s Be a Pal Week will take place September 25 through October 1.
 The week isn't just for Papa Pals, employees, or members.
 It’s for everyone.
 It helps us encourage big and small actions that foster connection and community, because we believe anyone can be a pal, and everyone needs one.